 Conclusions

 Cuba’s universal health system providing equitable access to primary care throughout the country, disaster preparedness and response capacity, which has been bolstered in the aftermath of each disaster, and healthcare institutions operated by professionals whose training includes immense focus health promotion and prevention of diseases, coupled with the agile and committed government, enabled a quick, effective, and adaptive response to COVID-19 [14].
 Cuba has its own shortcomings in the health system, including the increasing burden of noncommunicable diseases due to the fast changing population dynamics and the trade-offs between close medical surveillance and health system performance and civil liberties [20].
 A large part of the country’s success during the COVID-19 pandemic has been attributed to the strong central governance, which enabled streamlined execution of policies and strategies, and the existing close medical surveillance system.
 In the case of the COVID-19 pandemic, a large-scale public health crisis, this strong governmental control worked favorable for Cuba.
-However, post-pandemic direction of Cuba’s health system strategy, whether or not it could embrace and overcome the current criticisms around the suppression of civil liberties, would be crucial to the long-term sustainability of the country’s much lauded success in achieving universal health care and other health-related SDG3 targets.
+However, post-pandemic direction of Cuba’s health system strategy, whether or not it could embrace and overcome the current criticisms around the suppression of civil liberties, would be crucial to the long-term sustainability of the country’s much lauded success in achieving universal health care and other health-related SDG-3 targets.

 Takeaways